 Hot Tip: Millions visit the Big Apple annually, and knowing what sights to see and where to eat can help you more fully experience the city.
 Enjoy our Ultimate Travel Guide to New York – Best Things to Do, See, & Enjoy!

 13. Four Seasons Hotel Seattle (Washington)

 Four Seasons Hotel Seattle is a splendidly-located and grand property in the heart of Seattle.
-This property is just a 2-minute walk from the Gum Wall, a 3-minute walk from the Seattle Art Museum, a 6-minute walk from Pike Place Market, and 1 mile from the Space Needle observation deck!
+This property is just a 2-minute walk from the Gum Wall, a 3-minute walk from popular Seattle attractions like the Seattle Art Museum, a 6-minute walk from Pike Place Market, and 1 mile from the Space Needle observation deck!

 Each of the rooms offers city or bay views, has an ensuite marble bathroom with a deep soaking tub, a minimum of 450 square feet of space, thick terry bathrobes, slippers, free Wi-Fi, a full, refrigerated private bar, an LCD flat-screen TV, a complimentary coffee concierge, coffee and tea facilities on request, DVD player, and more.

 The property also has a Pacific Northwest-style tavern restaurant, a rooftop infinity pool, a 24/7 gym, a Northwest-inspired spa, event space, and a business center.

 For a city hotel in Seattle, rooms are very pricey here — $625 per night on average and ranging from $500 to $900 per night.